de-centralized-systems/sssmp/docs/Specification.md

 In this case, implementations MAY choose to return the recovery secret $s$ anyway, but they MUST NOT do so without provided the user with a clear indication of the failed checksum verification.

+## Design and Security Considerations

 ### Metadata

-Besides $t$ share values with their associated indices, nothing is needed to reconstruct the previously shared secret.
+Besides a set of at least $t$ valid shares with their associated indices, no additional data is needed to reconstruct the previously shared secret.
 Although, for practical purposes it is RECOMMENDED that implementations also generate a unique ID which represents the individual secret sharing session.